DeabLabs/cannoli/README.md

 -   Make an audio recording on a note with a "cannoli" property
     -   That recording will be (1) transcribed using Whisper, (2) replace the reference, and (3) trigger the cannoli defined in the property.

+## AI providers

+Cannoli currently supports the following LLM providers:
+-   OpenAI
+-   Groq
+-   Anthropic
+-   Gemini

+You can select a default provider, edit its settings individually, and override that default wherever you like.

-## Using Ollama
+## Ollama setup

-Cannoli now has support for running local LLMs with Ollama!

-To switch to local LLMs, change the "AI provider" top level setting to Ollama, and make sure the ollama url reflects your setup (the default is usually the case).
+Cannoli can also use local LLMs with Ollama.
+To use Ollama, switch the "AI provider" dropdown to Ollama, and make sure the ollama url reflects your setup (the default is usually the case).

 We also need to configure the `OLLAMA_ORIGINS` environment variable to `"*"` in order for requests from obsidian desktop to reach the ollama server successfully.
 Reference [this document](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server) to configure this environment variable for each operating system, for example, in Mac OS you will run the command `launchctl setenv OLLAMA_ORIGINS "*"` in your terminal and restart ollama.

 You can change the default model in the settings, and define the model per-node in Cannolis themselves using config arrows as usual, but note that the model will have to load every time you change it, so having several models in one cannoli will take longer.

-Function calling is not implemented yet, so Choice arrows and Field arrows currently don't work with Ollama.

-## Network Use
+## Network use

--   Cannoli calls the OpenAI API chat completion endpoint based on the setup of the cannoli being run.
+-   Cannoli makes requests to LLM provider APIs based on the setup of the cannoli being run.
 -   Cannoli can send HTTP requests that you define up front.

 <a href='https://ko-fi.com/Z8Z1OHPFX' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>